Cryptography & Secure Design

 | Password Hashing | Slow hash with salt | Argon2id, BCrypt |

-AES-256-GCM provides both confidentiality (encryption) and integrity (authentication tag).
-Prefer over AES-CBC.
+AES-256-GCM provides confidentiality (encryption) AND integrity (authentication tag).
+Always prefer over AES-CBC.

 @Service